 I have authored and narrated a video series titled Building and Managing a Virtual Environment with Hyper-V Server 2012 R2.
 This is a collection of short screencasts that guides you through all the phases of building a Hyper-V cluster.
 Unlike the book, the series is less about design and theory and more about execution.
 It’s mostly level 200 material with some level 300.

-I once wrote a free document that outlined Building or Extending a Hyper-V R2 Cluster, but it’s pretty stale now.
-I’m leaving it up in case someone finds it useful, but I have published quite a bit of work in the intervening years that dramatically supersede this paper.
+I once wrote a free document that outlined Building or Extending a Hyper-V R2 Cluster, but it’s quite stale now.
+I’ve left it up in case someone finds it useful, but I have published quite a bit of work in the intervening years that dramatically supersede this paper.
 It’s also on Scribd somewhere.

 My Employment History